microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-access-package-api.md

 ### Create the access package

 At this point, you have a catalog with a group resource, and you know that you'll use the resource role of group member in the access package.
-The next step is to create the access package, and then after you have the access package, you can add the resource role to the access package, and create a policy for how users can request access to that resource role.
-You use the **id** of the General catalog that you recorded earlier to create the access package.
+The next step is to create the access package.
+After you have the access package, you can add the resource role to it, and create a policy for how users can request access to that resource role.
+You use the **id** of the catalog that you recorded earlier to create the access package.
 Record the **id** of the access package to use later in this tutorial.

 #### Request